 5) COVID-19 PRECAUTIONS: Members and guests are expected to follow current COVID-19 precautions (see below or updates based on local, state, and federal guidance or regulations).
 Safety and respect for each other in our community is important for all to follow in the use of the Lake and Park.

 6) GUESTS: Members may bring guests to the Lake or Park.
 Any member who brings a guest is responsible for informing the guest of the risks associated with use of the lake and park as set forth in the disclosure form.
-Any more than 10 guests is considered a party (see below and the Events section of this website for current guidance).
+More than 10 guests is considered a party (see below and the Events section of this website for current guidance).

 7) PARTIES: A member desiring to have a party (defined as more than 10 non-members) must register with the Board secretary or designee.
 Guests must be accompanied at all times by a member.
 (See EVENTS section of the webpage for details and/or email the Board at email@example.com ).
-Due to the COVID pandemic, no parties or special events are permitted at this time and cannot be scheduled.

 8) ALCOHOL: Reasonable consumption of alcoholic beverages is allowed on Lake property for members and their guests who are of the legal drinking age (21 and over).
 Consumption of alcoholic beverages by individuals under 21 is strictly prohibited.
 Members and/or their guests who exhibit untoward behaviors will be asked to leave the Lake and/or other actions taken.